What Do ODM And OEM Mean? // ODM vs. OEM vs. Contract Manufacturing Defined

 What Does OEM Mean?

-Since the Buyer is also designing the product and creating the product spec sheet, they are likelier to own the Intellectual property.
+Since the Buyer is also designing the product and creating the product spec sheet, they are more likely to own the Intellectual property.
 In addition, since the Buyer is also paying for the tooling and molds, they own those parts of the production, and they can have contracts that prevent the manufacturer from using them for other clients.

 What is Contract Manufacturing?